rehierl/node-tree-outliner/1-0-mathematics/3-0-sequence.md

 * `indexOf(s,e)` := the 1-based index of element `e` in sequence `s`
 * `idx(s,e), index(s,e) := indexOf(s,e)`

-Note that the index of an element is undefined, if that element turns out to be not an element of the input sequence.
+Note that the index of an element is undefined, if that element is not an element of the input sequence.

 <!-- ======================================================================= -->
 ## n-th element of